vadimtimakin/end2end-HKR-research/README.md

 ## OCR part

 ### Validation strategy
-Our validation strategy is a Stratified K-fold split based on the both `text lengths` and `characters occurance`.
+Our validation strategy for OCR part is a Stratified K-fold split based on the both `text lengths` and `characters occurance`.
+We were forced to use only a single fold on inference due to the time limits.

 ### Modeling and losses